23 Mar 2018 • BLOG - News

 Your readers might not know exactly what to expect when they subscribe to your newsletter, so set up the expectation for them on your signup page or in the welcome email.

-3. Include third party content
+3. Include third party content for more engaging newsletters

 Collaborating with others is also an effective way to grow your newsletter subscriber list, “Look for other people or businesses that run newsletters with a similar target audience and reach out to them to promote your newsletter.
 If your audience is large enough, you can reciprocate by promoting their business in your own newsletter.”
 (Fast Company)